jprichardson/node-fs-extra/docs/remove.md

 # remove(path[, callback])

 Removes a file or directory.
 The directory can have contents.
 If the path does not exist, silently does nothing.
-Like `rm -rf`.

 - `path` `<String>`
 - `callback` `<Function>`
+  - `err` `<Error>`

 ## Example: